osmosis-labs/osmosis/x/protorev/protorev.md

 message Route {
   option (gogoproto.equal) = true;

-  // The pool IDs that are travered in the directed cyclic graph (traversed left
+  // The pool IDs that are traversed in the directed cyclic graph (traversed left
   // -> right)
   repeated Trade trades = 1;
   // The step size that will be used to find the optimal swap amount in the